Louise de La Vallière: Death of Anne of Austria and birth of third child

 Queen Anne died on 20 January 1666, relieving Louis of the only person who could control him.
 He no longer saw a reason to act against his wishes in his personal life.
-On the 27th, Queen Maria Theresa invited La Vallière to stand next to her at mass to display her complacency to her husband.
+On the 27^{th}, Queen Maria Theresa invited La Vallière to stand next to her at mass to display her complacency to her husband.
 However, there were signs that the King's love was diminishing.
-Courtiers who sensed the change derided her for not being beautiful and witty enough.
+Courtiers who sensed the change derided La Vallière for not being beautiful and witty enough.
 On 2 October 1666, La Vallière gave birth to her daughter Marie-Anne at Vincennes.
 During the delivery, Madame passed through her room on the way to church.
-La Vallière told her that she was suffering from colic, and urged Dr Boucher to ensure that the birth was over by the end of mass.
+La Vallière told her that she was suffering from colic and urged Dr Boucher to ensure that the birth was over by the end of mass.
 She masked the smell of blood with flowers to receive visitors.
-She was present at the medianoche (midnight meal) of the court.
-The Grande Mademoiselle claimed that even though she tried to keep her pregnancies and children hidden, courtiers were aware of them.
+She was present at the medianoche (midnight meal) of the court that night.
+The Grande Mademoiselle later claimed that even though she tried to keep her pregnancies and children hidden, courtiers were aware of them.